 You will enjoy and benefit from Media if you:

 - are interested in the way that media shapes the world in which we live;

 - would like to explore the way that media are used to express a range of themes, issues and ideologies

 - would like to look at the practical side of media as well as the underlying theory.

-- Grade 5 in GCSE Media Studies if taken.
+- Grade 5 in GCSE Media Studies, or equivalent, if taken.

 Please note; you may be required to pay course costs towards your study on this course.
 Please click here for a full list of 2021/2022 course costs.

 Media at this level, in combination with other courses, can lead to a range of careers, including journalism, education, photography, graphic design, social work and any role that requires a keen analytical mind.

 Some examples of degrees being taken by students who recently completed their studies are…